Scores (album)

-Scores: Songs from "Copacabana" and "Harmony" is Barry Manilow's third album with Concord Records.
+Scores: Songs from "Copacabana" and "Harmony" is an album by Barry Manilow, released in 2004.
+It was his third album with Concord Records.
 It features selections from two musicals that feature original music by Manilow and lyrics by Bruce Sussman.

 The first half of the record features songs from Copacabana: The Musical.
 "Dancin' Fool", "Sweet Heaven", and "Copacabana", which had been previously recorded and released, were re-recorded.
 "Who Needs To Dream" is a previously released song which was included on the soundtrack to the television version of Copacabana which starred Barry Manilow.
 And "This Can’t Be Real" is duet with Olivia Newton-John.